 Disability Access and Inclusion Awareness Program for High Schools

-To raise awareness for people with a disability the Shire of Harvey hosted two wheelchair workshops for High School Students at the Leschenault Leisure Centre and the Harvey Recreation and Cultural Centre on Tuesday 5th December.
+To raise awareness for people with a disability the Shire of Harvey hosted two wheelchair workshops for High School Students at the Leschenault Leisure Centre and the Harvey Recreation and Cultural Centre on Tuesday 5 December.

 Amber Merrit, who is a Paralympic Silver Medalist for Basketball, facilitated fun and action-packed workshops for students of Australind High School and Harvey Senior High School.
 The students not only had a great time but learnt hands on what it was like to be confined to a wheel chair.
-There were a multitude of questions asked and the students found stories of the Olympic Village and all the injuries Amber has sustained through training fascinating.
+There was a multitude of questions asked and the students found stories of the Olympic Village and all the injuries Amber has sustained through training fascinating.

 This event was proudly supported by Shire of Harvey, WA Country Health Service, Harvey Recreation and Cultural Centre, Harvey Library, Playgroup WA, Harvey Occasional Child Care Centre, Alcoa, and Harvey FreshIn celebration of Children’s Week, the Harvey Early Years Network organised the Harvey Play Expo.